CJoyner42/CJoyner42/README.md

 ## I'm Curtis Joyner

-- I've been studying programming since mid 2022
+- I've been studying programming since July, 2022
+- Pursuing a Bachelor's degree in Computer Science
-- Learning C++
+- Learning C and C++